 - 14.1 Gaming machines may only be provided where an appropriate licence or permit has been granted.
-There are different categories of machine which determine the stakes and prizes, further details on the categories and entitlements can be found on the Gambling Commission's website here: http://www.gamblingcommission.gov.uk/for-licensing-authorities/GLA/Appendix-B-Summary-of-gaming-machine-categories-and-entitlements.aspx. - 14.2 Where gaming machines are provided, we would expect the following principles to be applied:- - The number and category of machines must adhere to the restrictions under the relevant licence or permit at that location.
+There are different categories of machine which determine the stakes and prizes, further details on the categories and entitlements can be found on the Gambling Commission's website. - 14.2 Where gaming machines are provided, we would expect the following principles to be applied:- - The number and category of machines must adhere to the restrictions under the relevant licence or permit at that location.
 This will vary depending upon the authorisation that has been granted. - The classification (e.g. category C) must be clearly displayed on each machine. - Gaming machines must be located in areas with good visibility, such that members of staff are able to monitor their use effectively.
-The need for appropriate supervision of gambling facilities is included in the Licence Conditions and Code of Practice (LCCP) - The location of gaming machines must be marked on a scale plan accompanying application.
+The need for appropriate supervision of gambling facilities is included in the Licence Conditions and Code of Practice (LCCP) - The location of gaming machines must be marked on a scale plan accompanying the application.
 You must be able to show how you have considered the risk to the licensing objectives and provide information on the controls that will be put in place, before introducing or re-locating gaming machines. - It may be necessary to apply for a premises licence variation if the layout of the premises and/or location of gaming machines changes.
 For the majority of gaming machine re-location requests a full premises licence variation application would not be required, but it would be expected that the licence holder would discuss their plans with the Licensing Authority prior to the changes being made.
 However, where the Licensing Authority has concerns about the re-location of gaming machines, a variation application would be deemed appropriate to allow consultation with all the responsible authorities. - A premises licence variation application will be required if intending to include privacy screens or pods around a gaming machine in licensed premises.